alvinnws/advent-of-code/README.md

 I think this was frustrating because I knew the right concepts but failed to implement efficiently.
 I took a wrong approach that required dynamic programming, which I did not implement, then waited for the (slower) output to tell me I was wrong.
 My final approach should have been the one I took from the start, it is simpler and more direct.
 I needlessly overcomplicated earlier.
 ### 23-1
 Quite happy with this, small simple maze solving algorithm.
 Luckily the input isn't too large, although I might be stubborn and wait for it to be solved.
+### 23-2
+Did I attempt to allow the previous algo to do its thing, after discounting the 'v' and '>'s?
+Yes.
+Would it have taken forever?
+Also yes.
+I spent 45+ minutes waiting on it and also testing optimisations, before deciding it might be worth to pursue an alternative route.
+Using the junctions instead of the individual paths is much faster, considering there were only 36 junctions but 9000 paths.
+Overall, today was good as this was finished relatively quickly.